zhanyao17/SupLoopSystem/README.md

 ## Reverse Logistic // Reverse Supply Chain (RSC)?
 <p align='justify'>
-    This model is the process of planning, implementing, and regulating the efficient, cost-effective movement of raw materials, in-process inventories, completed goods, and related information from the point of consumption to the point of origin in order to reclaim value or dispose of it properly.
+    The reverse supply chain is the backward movement of goods (such as defective products) from vendors back up the supply chain.
+It is the opposite of the typical supply chain, where items go from manufacturer to retailer to consumer.
 </p>

 [Click here for more information](https://en.wikipedia.org/wiki/Reverse_logistics)